 What’s the best way to test a bear canister?
 Recruit a bear to try to open it.

+Yellowstone bears are having problems finding chow.
 In addition to the loss of habitat by the rapid development occurring in the Yellowstone National Park ecosystem, bear researchers are concerned that several important food sources for bears are also in trouble.